stabix/stabix/doc/getting_started.rst

 The YAML configuration files
 *******************************

+*"YAML is a human friendly data serialization standard for all programming languages."*

 Default YAML configuration files, stored in the folder `YAML_config_files <https://github.com/stabix/stabix/tree/master/YAML_config_files>`_, are loaded automatically to set the GUis :